Part II - Getting Your Bearings

 input."
 In these cases, instead of reading the contents of the file, the

-program accepts input from the terminal directly. sort
+program accepts input from the terminal directly. sort is one such

 application.